MikeSchulze/gdUnit4/_faq/test-suite.md

 ---

 ## Stage *after*
-This stage is executed only once at the end of a TestSuite execution.<br>
-GdUnit4 allows to use asserts within this stage, occurring errors are reported.
+This function is executed once at the end of the TestSuite and is used to clean up any resources or data that was created or modified during the test run.
+For example, if you need to close a database connection or delete temporary files, you would do so in this function.

 {% tabs faq-TestSuite-after %}
 {% tab faq-TestSuite-after GdScript %}